3D printing offers new opportunities to build musical instruments. Here are the most beautiful 3D printed instruments.

 Playing instruments is fun, but building them yourself is even better.
 Why not DIY your own homemade instrument?

 If you’re on tour, you need these 3D printed items for musicians.
-Spare parts and little gizmos help you to stay organized and keep your sanity.
+These spare parts and little gizmos help you to stay organized.

-Autodesk has developed software that turns 3D prints into wind instruments.
-Just tweak some settings and you’re ready to play.
+Autodesk Research has developed a software that turns 3D prints into wind instruments.
+Just tweak mouthpieces and finger holes in the Printone software - and you’re ready to play.

 What would happen if a music classroom had access to a 3D printer, and if a music teacher included 3D printing in their lessons?